 The Colmar Easter Market

 The most famous Easter market is that of Colmar.
-For a fortnight in April, more than 70 exhibitors are waiting for you in the heart of the city on two sites: Place des Dominicains and Place de l’Ancienne Douane.
+For a fortnight in April, more than 70 exhibitors are waiting for you in the city’s heart on two sites: Place des Dominicains and Place de l’Ancienne Douane.

 The exhibitors offer authentic and original products.
 They have been carefully selected for their local and regional handicrafts that respect the spirit of spring and Easter: spring decoration items, decorated eggs, vine plants, flowers, etc…